Brabham BT38B car-by-car histories

 Driven by: Bert Hawthorne.
 First race: Bogotá, 27 Feb 1972.
 Total of 2 recorded races.

 Fred Opert entered Brabham BT38s for a number of different drivers, and it appears that he had a regular hire car through 1972 and 1973.
 However, the more we learn about BT38Bs, and about the ex-F2 BT38s that arrives in the US, the more the evidence of this hire car evaporates.
-As Nick Craw, Peter Knoll and Jonathan Farkas remained very close to Fred Opert Racing in those two seasons, it is hard to be certain about how the cars were used.
+As Nick Craw, Peter Knoll and Jonathan Farkas remained very close to Fred Opert Racing in those two seasons, it is hard to be certain about how their cars were used.
 This hire car is assumed for now to be the car raced by Ric Forest at Sanair in May 1972, and may then be the car raced by Bill Brack in Caracas in early 1973.
 It may then be the car raced by Chris Gleason at Watkins Glen in October 1973.
+However, these could have been two or three different cars, depending on what Opert had in stock at each time.
 Subsequent history unknown.

 Driven by: Ric Forest, Bill Brack and Chris Gleason.
 First race: Sanair (R1), 28 May 1972.
 Total of 3 recorded races.

 Nick Craw (Washington, DC) raced a yellow-and-blue #71 Brabham BT38 in the 1972 SCCA Pro Formula B series but is only known to have started two races.
 The car was entered by Fred Opert Racing, and is likely to have been a brand new BT38B.
 In October 1972 and again in February 1973, the "ex-Craw" car was advertised by Opert as "4 races from new".
 Photographs from the FB event at Autodromo de San Carlo, Caracas in March 1973 suggest that this was the car raced by Andrea de Adamich to win that event.
 Subsequent history unknown.

 Driven by: Nick Craw and Andrea de Adamich.
 First race: Lime Rock (R3), 4 Jul 1972.
 Total of 3 recorded races.